intelliot/brain-tree-manual-setup-error-four/README.md

-# Failed to import Braintree library
+# Error "use of undeclared identifier 'Braintree'"

 Xcode shows this build error after manually integrating Braintree into a new project.
 Braintree integration was done according to the [Manual Integration Without CocoaPods](https://github.com/braintree/braintree_ios/blob/master/Docs/Manual%20Integration.md) guide.